matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

 2 rows in set (0.11 sec)
 ```

-You can create one table from another by adding a `SELECT` statement at the end of the `CREATE TABLE` statement:
+You can create one table from another by adding a `SELECT` statement at the end of the `CREATE TABLE` statement：

 ```
 CREATE TABLE new_tbl [AS] SELECT * FROM orig_tbl;
 ```

-Create new columns for all elements in the `SELECT`.
-For example:
+Create new columns for all elements in the `SELECT`。For example：

 ```
 mysql> CREATE TABLE test (a INT NOT NULL AUTO_INCREMENT,